jsplumb/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export const STATIC = "static";

+// Warning: (ae-incompatible-release-tags) The symbol "StraightConnector" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+//
 // @public (undocumented)
 export class StraightConnector extends AbstractConnector {
+    // Warning: (ae-incompatible-release-tags) The symbol "_compute" is marked as @public, but its signature references "PaintGeometry" which is marked as @internal
+    //
     // (undocumented)
     _compute(paintInfo: PaintGeometry, p: ConnectorComputeParams): void;
     // (undocumented)